JulianConneely/MachineLearningStats/README.md

 Machine Learning &amp; Statistics Module Sept 2019

-See Jupyter Notebook at BostonHousePricesAnalysis.ipynb
+See Jupyter Notebook at **BostonHousePricesAnalysis.ipynb** in the folder Boston Assignment

 Project Instructions: